ashleyd480/noob-algorithm-code-practice/my-leetcode/744-find-smallest-letter-greater-than-target.md

 ## Further Rumination
 // Yes, yes it's binary search time again.
 Notice how Leetcode tells us the array is sorted.
 So... ok I admit my n00b self got stuck on this here.
-It was my 3rd Leetcode problem ever and well my wizard in shining armor gave me an idea to defeat this quagmire that Lord Leetcode had me trapped in.
+It was my 3rd Leetcode problem ever and well my wizard mentor in shining armor gave me an idea to defeat this quagmire that Lord Leetcode had me trapped in.

 // We can use a closestSoFar to track our potential candidate for the smallest letter greater than the target.
 // `[ a, g, i, o, u] and b is our target`
-// Middle is 2 (letter i), target < middle so we do right - 1
+1. 1st iteration:  `middle` is 2 (letter i), `middle` > `target` so the middle could be a potential We update closestsoFar to middle.
+Just like imagine how some women want the first guy over 6 ft.
+So any guy over 6 ft could be a potential.
+--> if letters [middle] > target { closestsoFar = letters [middle]}

+2. 2nd iteration: Because `middle` was > `target`, then we should search the lower half.
+We don't want a guy thats too tall, am I right ladies?
-// Now, we are looking at `left: 0` and `right: 1`
+So now, we are looking at `left: 0` and `right: 1`
 // The middle is 0 and that is the letter a.
-If a was our target, the next letter would be g --> if letters [middle] == target { return letters [middle + 1]}
+If a was our target, the next letter would be g Or with dating analogy, if the guy in the middle exactly was 6 ft, then our next guy in line would be our dream guy.
+--> if letters [middle] == target { return letters [middle + 1]}

-// but our target is b... and middle is less than b currently so increase the left by 1
+3. ... but our target is b... and middle is less than b currently so increase the left by 1
 // Now, we are at `left: 1` and `right: 1`.
-The middle is 1 which is g which is greater than the target, so our answer would be g, or index of 1.
-Also, since middle > target, right would update to `right: 0`
+The `middle` is 1 which is g which is greater than the target, so our answer would be g, or index of 1.
+Also, since `middle` > `target`, right would update to `right: 0` which would exit our loop.

-Again
--->
-So if the target is z OR if the target is not found we return letters[0].
+Back to dating analogy: when left = right, then we are staring at our last guy.
+And if he is taller than our target of 6 ft, then thats our guy.

 ---
 # Java

 ## Binary Search

+### Attempt 1
+So I attempted to put all of that in code

 ```
 class Solution {